RapidSoftwareSolutions/Marketplace-MailGun-Package/README.md

 | limit | Number     | Maximum number of records to return.
 (100 by default)

 ## MailGun.getSingleTag
-Returns a list of tags for a domain.
-Provides with the pagination urls if the result set is to long to be returned in a single response.
+Returns info for a given tag.

 | Field | Type       | Description
 |-------|------------|----------